 Concerning the storage of imaging data, both the X Typ 113 and the E-PL9 write their files to SDXC cards.
 The E-PL9 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the X Typ 113 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Olympus PEN E-PL9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X Typ 113 and the E-PL9 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the E-PL9 followed on from the Olympus E-PL8.
+Both the X Typ 113 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The E-PL9 was replaced by the Olympus E-PL10, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Typ 113 and the Olympus E-PL9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.